 Step 7: The Corner Strips

 Securing the corner strips[/caption] And there you have it!
 One perfectly built garden shed to admire for years to come.
-Make sure you treat your building as soon as possible after installation and then – enjoy!
+Make sure you treat your building as soon as possible after installation and then - enjoy!
 Check out our maintenance blog post here for tips on keeping your shed looking as good as new.
 Once you've built your shed, you'll also need to organise it - check out our post on shed storage ideas for more information.